-1. As budgeted funds allow, and upon the Sheriff's announcement that funds are available, bargaining unit members may request a buy-out of vacation leave at their current hourly rate of pay as follows: - (a) The fiscal year period is October 1 through September 30. - (b) Each request, whether made all at once or in 10- hour increments, cannot take the member's remaining vacation leave balance below eighty (80) hours. - (c) For purposes of this buy out, vacation leave balance DOES NOT include any balances the member may have in Converted Vacation or Restored Vacation. - (d) Members wishing to participate in the vacation leave buy-out must complete and submit, via inter-office mail ONLY, a "Vacation Leave Buy Out Request form.
+1. As budgeted funds allow, and upon the Sheriff's announcement that funds are available, bargaining unit members may request a buy-out of up to forty (40) hours of vacation leave per fiscal year, unless the Sheriff agrees to buy-out more than forty (40) hours, at their current hourly rate of pay as follows: - a.
+The fiscal year period is October 1 through September 30. - b.
+Each request whether made all at once or in ten (10) hours increments cannot take the member's remaining vacation leave balance below eighty (80) hours. - c.
+For purposes of this buy out, vacation leave balance DOES NOT include any balances the member may have in Converted Vacation or Restored Vacation.

+d.
+Members wishing to participate in the vacation leave buy-out must complete and submit, via inter-office mail ONLY, a "Vacation Leave Buy Out Request form.
 The inter-office envelope shall be addressed to "Payroll (Buy-Out)" in the A&B Department.
-Hand delivery or e-mails will not be accepted. - (e) The Sheriff has sole discretion to determine whether sufficient budgeted funds remain in any fiscal year to continue the buy-out plan, and reserves the right to suspend or discontinue the plan. - (2) A unit member who has provided formal notification that he or she will be entering the Florida Retirement System's Deferred Retirement Option Program (DROP), or who is currently in DROP, may elect to be paid for up to 50% of their accrued sick leave prior to his or her official date of retirement from ACSO.
-The member will continue to accrue sick leave from the time their sick leave payout is disbursed to them through their separation date (subject to paragraph 4) at an accrual rate of four (4) hour per pay period with the exception of the last pay period of the months with three pay periods.
+Hand delivery or e-mails will not be accepted.

+e.
+The Sheriff has sole discretion to determine whether sufficient budgeted funds remain in any fiscal year to continue the buy-out plan, and reserves the right to suspend or discontinue the plan.

+2. A unit member who has provided formal notification that he or she will be entering the Florida Retirement System's Deferred Retirement Option Program (DROP), or who is currently in DROP, may elect to be paid for up to 50% of their accrued sick leave prior to his or her official date of retirement from ACSO.
 The other 50% (or number of hours equal to those paid out) will become null and void at the time payout is made and cannot be regained.
 However, said payout will only be made during the last quarter of the fiscal year on a first-requested, first-paid basis, and is subject to available funding.
 A member who has elected this pay-out will not be eligible for donated leave, except for injuries incurred while on-duty.
-The member will continue to accrue sick leave from the time their sick leave payout is disbursed to them through their date of separation (subject to paragraph 4) at an accrual rate of four (4) hours per pay period with the exception of the last pay period of the months with three pay periods.
-Upon separation from the ACSO, the unit member shall be paid, at their rate of pay at the time of said separation, for 50% of any remaining sick leave accrued during their participation in DROP; the other 50% will become null and void.
+The member will continue to accrue sick leave from the time their sick leave payout is disbursed to them through their date of separation at an accrual rate of four (4) hours per pay period with the exception of the last pay period of the months with three pay periods.
+Upon separation from the ACSO the unit member shall be paid, at their rate of pay at the time of said separation, for 50% of any remaining sick leave accrued during their participation in DROP; the other 50% will become null and void.